SUU Seal (for official use only)

 7. Both the instructor and the student will be offered an opportunity to present directly to the Committee.

-8. The duty to explore the issues relevant to the request for Accommodation in a well-reasoned manner, without resort to a pretext for discrimination, rests with the college.
-The chairperson will facilitate any discussions between the student and the Committee, department, program or instructor, and the Coordinator concerning Accommodations for the student.
+8. The duty to explore the issues relevant to the request for Accommodation in a well-reasoned manner, without resort to a pretext for discrimination, rests with the University.
+The chairperson will facilitate any discussions between the student and the Committee, department, program or instructor, and the DRC Staff concerning Accommodations for the student.

-9. When possible, the chairperson will work with the Coordinator to provide the student with interim Accommodations.
+9. When possible, the chairperson will work with the DRC staff to provide the student with interim Accommodations.

 10. The Committee may decide the following: